marinoandrea/stargate-x/README.md

 > NOTE: the user may prefer the latter option in order to control which specific version of Reactome’s database is used to generate the graphs.
 The latest supported version for this package will be periodically updated.

-When building from a Neo4j instance, the package extracts data from the [Reactome graph database](https://reactome.org/download-data) and produces a _bipartite directed multi-graph_.
+When building from a Neo4j instance, the package extracts data from the [Reactome graph database](https://reactome.org/download-data).

 ## Installation